rhodey/MIFARE-rfid/README.md

 A lesson in bad research practices: It wasn't until I was 95% of the way through writing this daemon that I discovered I was using MIFARE Classic tags and MIFARE Classic had already been reverse-engineered.
+Because I wasn't exactly aware of the protocol I was reversing, some naming conventions and comments are a bit misleading.